Blastoma is a type of cancer that occurs in the developing cells of a fetus or child. It typically affects children rather than adults.

 Surgery alone can resolve most cases of localized neuroblastoma.
 Most intermediate-risk neuroblastomas and hepatoblastomas, however, might need moderate chemotherapy before surgery.

-For medulloblastoma, current treatments cure most people, although the treatment may have some long-term side effects.
+For medulloblastoma, current treatments cure most people, although the treatment may have some

 It is not possible to prevent blastomas.
 While having certain inherited syndromes may increase the risk of certain blastomas, these links are not well understood, and it is not currently possible to prevent these syndromes occurring.